 Beas River, Himachal

 Being one of the most popular rivers in North India, Beas is fed by a couple of tributaries and rivulets, which are ideal to satisfy your desire of angling in Himalayan Rivers.
 Manalsu is one of those popular tributaries of Beas where fishing can be enjoyed.
 The river mainly flows through the region of old Manali where Manalsu and Beas coincides.
-Besides Manalsu, Sarvari, Parbati, Hurla, Sainj, Tirthan, and Phojal are considered as some of the excellent destinations for fishing.
+Besides Manalsu, Sarvari, Parbati, Hurla, Sainj, Tirthan, and Phojal are considered as some of the excellent places for fishing.
 The cold mountain streams are suitable for trout to survive.
-The best beats are found at the confluence of river Larji and Tirthan.
+The best beats are found at the confluence of river Larji and Tirthan valley.
 Sainj is another popular trout stream that flows on the other side.

 Rivers of Arunachal Pradesh